-This page lists my most recent scholarly activities for the last six years, including publications, conference presentations, invited talks and interviews.
+This page lists my most recent scholarly activities for the last seven years, including publications, conference presentations, invited talks and interviews.
 For a more complete list of my research activities, please see my Research page.

 Tolkien and Alliterative Verse